 (4) The Supreme Court may grant an order under subsection (1) or (2) restraining a person from engaging in conduct of a certain kind, whether or not it appears to the Court that the person intends to engage again, or to continue to engage, in conduct of that kind and whether or not the person has previously engaged in conduct of that kind and whether or not there is an imminent danger of substantial damage to a person if the first-mentioned person engages in conduct of that kind.

 [10.
-Repealed by No. 11 of 2001 s.
+Deleted by No. 11 of 2001 s.
 11.]

 11. Service